woolabs/woolabs.github.io/_posts/2015-06-26-advanced-android-application-analysis-series-jeb-api.markdown

 -----------------

 JEB natively supports Java and Python for development, the latter of which is achieved by Jython.
 To simplify our work, all of our cases use Python.
-Personally, I suggest you use Scala if you choose java, because java itself is too complex.
+Personally, I suggest you use Scala if you choose java, because java itself is too verbose.

 **Java**